Kamala Hampana

-Early days
+Kamala Hampana (28 October 1935 – 22 June 2024) was an Indian writer who wrote in the Kannada language.
+Born in Devanahalli in Karnataka, she worked as a scholar and professor of ancient works and undertook studies on different genres of Kannada literature, as well as topics involving Jainism.

+Background

-Kamala Hampana was born on October 28, 1935, In Devanahalli, Bangalore, Karnataka to C. Rangadhamanayak and Lakshmamma couple.
-Kamala's elementary schooling started in Challakere, Karnataka and continued in different villages, In 1935, as a high school student she completed her SSLC at Tumkur.
+Kamala Hampana was born on 28 October 1935, in Devanahalli, Bangalore, Karnataka to C. Rangadhamanayak and Lakshmamma couple.
+Kamala's elementary schooling started in Challakere, Karnataka and continued in different villages.
+In 1953, as a high-school student she completed her SSLC at Tumkur.
 She continued her college studies in Mysore.
-During 1955-1958, From University of Mysore she obtained a B.A degree and an M.A degree in the Kannada language (1958).
+During 1955-1958, from University of Mysore she obtained a B.A degree and an M.A degree in the Kannada language (1958).
 She was conferred a Ph.D. degree for her thesis on Turanga Bhaarata.

-Kamala Hampana is married to Hampa Nagarajaiah who also a veteran litterateur in Kannada.
-The couple have two daughters and a son.
+Kamala Hampana was married to Hampa Nagarajaiah, also a veteran litterateur in Kannada.
+The couple had two daughters and a son.
+She died in Bengaluru, Karnataka on 22 June 2024, at the age of 88.

 Career

 In 1959, Hampana started with the profession as Kannada teacher and worked as a Principal at the Government First Grade College, Vijayanagar, Bangalore and then as a Professor at the Maharani Colleges of Bangalore and Maharaja's College, Mysore.